 Remove the heat deflector by using clamps.
 The heat deflector will be extremely hot so make sure that you put on some gloves and a long gripper to remove it from the grill.

-Put the tri-tip directly on the grates of the grill and let it sear.
+Put the tri-tip directly on the grates of the grill and let it reverse sear.
 One minute on each side and on the edges will do, you can go longer if you want the tri-tip to cook more.

-The searing process will also give the tri-tip a nice char.
+This reverse searing process will also give the tri-tip a nice char.
 It will also continue to cook the meat and marble the small fats and tensor muscles to make it softer.

 Place the meat probe in the middle of the tri-tip to measure the temperature of the meat.
 If it reaches 140 degrees Fahrenheit, that means that the tri-tip is around medium-rare to medium.